-These donations allow the committee to raise standards and the doors, windows and kitchen are a result of these donations.
+These donations have allowed the committee to raise standards – replace doors and windows, install disabled toilets and of course the refurbished kitchen are a result of these donations.

 LEADER and FCC Community Foundation have enabled the major improvements we call Phase 1, the hall, by each donating in the region of £100,000.
 The process of financing has also been greatly helped by a major loan of £50,000 from the Co-operative Foundation, and a further grant from Bubwith Parish Council to support the lighting of the hall.
 Aside from the finance, we are delighted that we have enjoyed such a convivial working relationship with the main builder, Five Rise Contractors of Bingley, who father and son combination of David and Michael Gration have worked very hard to accommodate our requests and requirements.
 Their subcontractors and suppliers have been excellent and we hope they may tender for Phase 2 in due course.